Computers are a part of our daily lives, that is just a simple fact of life nowadays. We shop, socially engage, and do business through technology.

 Those crimes in which information technology is used to gain access without permission and with the sole purpose of destroying or deleting computer data and electronic fraud and device misuse include:

-One of the more famous types of computer crimes is hacking.
+One of the more famous types of computer crime is hacking.
 It describes any activity that seeks to compromise computers, smartphones, tablets, or entire networks, usually done for financial gain, corporate espionage, and national intelligence.

 It is a characterized umbrella term for activity behind most malware and malicious cyberattacks on the computing public, businesses, and governments.
 Users have a few techniques to “hack,” such as Denial of Service Attacks (DDoS), Viruses, Ransomware, Worms, and Trojans.